Speakers and panels

 Panel 1: Being an international school - Promoting intercultural awareness and international mindedness in your institution

 The International Schools Consultancy (ISC) estimates that there will be over 1500 international schools in Africa by 2025.
 The ISC defines international schools as a school which “delivers a curriculum to any combination of pre-school, primary or secondary students, wholly or partly in English outside an English-speaking country.
-If the school is in a country where English is an official language, it “offers an English-medium curriculum other than the country’s national curriculum and the school is international in its orientation”.
+If the school is in a country where English is an official language, it “offers an English-medium curriculum other than the country’s national curriculum and the school is international in its orientation.”
+What is our understanding of Intercultural mindedness/understanding, International mindedness/understanding, Intercommunity mindedness/understanding?
 What makes a school international?
-How does a school create an environment that fosters and promotes respect and understanding for other perspectives, cultures and languages or even the ability to see oneself as a responsible member of the community?
+How does a school create an environment that fosters and promotes respect and understanding for other perspectives, cultures and languages or even the ability to see oneself as a responsible member of the community and a global entity?

 Panel 2: How to meaningfully integrate technology in your school

 The Ed-tech industry has grown substantially to accommodate the increasing need of schools to integrate technology in their institutions.
 We live in world that is intertwined with technology.
 However, successful technology integration is a challenge that schools grapple with.
 Working with digital natives and the growth of technological pursuits requires that schools and learners are efficient and successful at weaving technology in key facets of school life.
-In what ways can schools adapt technology in a sustainable manner?
+What are the various ways schools can adopt technology in a sustainable manner?
 How does a school develop a successful digital strategy by assessing, creating and implementing a strong model which involves teacher training and participation and student/parent support?
-How can this impact positively on teaching and learning outcomes and a school’s digital footprint/culture?
+In what ways can this impact positively on teaching and learning outcomes and a school’s digital footprint/culture?

 Panel 3: The Learner Profile - Developing globally competent students